Anki’s Vector is a robot companion that fits in the palm of your hand

 “There are early adopters and then there are the ‘early-early adopters’ of Kickstarter.
 This platform is the best way for us to directly engage with this bleeding-edge tech audience, for whom Vector was specially designed,” Tappeiner said.
 “We want Vector to arrive first in the homes of people who want to help us determine his future,” he added.
 “That includes everything from influencing his next set of features to accessing Vector’s software development kit and tinkering with his impressive tech array.”

 Vector’s debut doesn’t signal the end of Cozmo — Palatucci was quick to point out that it was the top-selling toy on Amazon last year.
 Rather, the two products will coexist and continue to see improvements, updates, and new features more or less simultaneously.
-He pointed out that since Cozmo’s launch in 2013, it’s gotten 23 free updates — including a significant upgrade that introduced Code Lab, a visual programming mode based on Google and MIT’s Scratch — and fostered a community of more than 15,000 developers.
+He added that since Cozmo’s launch in 2013, it’s gotten 23 free updates — including a significant upgrade that introduced Code Lab, a visual programming mode based on Google and MIT’s Scratch — and fostered a community of more than 15,000 developers.

 “Cozmo is really about entertainment and education,” he said.
 “With vector, we’re really trying to do something with everyone in the family.”

 Anki has grown a lot since Cozmo’s launch two years ago.
-Its headcount stands at 203, and it recently closed a $200 million funding round with participation from JP Morgan, Andreessen Horowitz, Two Sigma, and Index Ventures.
+Its employee headcount stands at 203, and it recently closed a $200 million funding round with participation from JP Morgan, Andreessen Horowitz, Two Sigma, and Index Ventures.
 The company has also sold 1.5 million robots globally and hit revenue of just below $100 million last year.

 But it has its work cut out for it.
 Amazon’s secretive Lab126, the division behind Alexa, is reportedly developing a home robot with advance voice-recognition capabilities.
 Sony’s robot dog Aibo has a camera that identifies friendly faces and responds in kind, much like Vector.
 And Aeolus, a life-sized home robot that made its debut at CES 2018, boasts articulated limbs and object-detecting cameras, allowing it to pull off tricks like mopping a floor and grabbing a soda can from a fridge.